andygrn/Breakfast/README.md

 	}
 ```

 `min` and `max` are the minimum and maximum screen widths (in pixels), between which the `on` function will be called.
 If the width is outside of this range, the `off` function is called.
+Width ranges can overlap with other breakpoints.

 Breakpoints are run immediately, and re-run if the window is resized.
 An `on` or `off` function will only be called once while the screen width is in or out of range, respectively.

 ## How